SpenceKonde/ATTinyCore/avr/extras/ATtiny_x41.md

 ### I2C support
 There is no I2C master functionality implemented in hardware.
 As of version 1.1.3, the included Wire.h library will use a software implementation to provide I2C master functionality, and the hardware I2C slave for slave functionality, and can be used as a drop-in replacement for Wire.h with the caveat that clock speed cannot be set. **You must have external pullup resistors installed** in order for I2C functionality to work reliably.

-### Advanced Differential ADC
-The ATtinyx41 family boasts one of the most advanced ADCs in the entire classic tinyAVR/megaAVR product line, with no fewer than 62 channels (counting single ended and differential pairs - admittedly, some of the differential pairs are of dubious usefulness, consisting of the same channel compared to itself; presumably this is meant as a way to adjust for differences between the positive and negative sides of the ADC), 8 reference options, and - for the differential pairs, selectable gain of 1x, 20x, or 100x - if you happen to need insane ADC capability in a small AVR, there is still, as of mid-2020, no other 8-bit AVR - to my knowledge - that can compete.
-See the table at the bottom of this page for a list of the channels; they can all be used with analogRead().
-Of course, it can also just be used as an normal AVR where analogRead() happens to work on every pin, too.

 ### SPI Support
 There is hardware SPI support.
 Use the normal SPI module.

 ### UART (Serial) Support
 There are two hardware serial ports, Serial and Serial1.
 It works the same as Serial on any normal Arduino - it is not a software implementation.

-To use only TX or only RX channel, after Serial.begin(), one of the following commands will disable the TX or RX channels (for Serial1, use UCSR1B instead)
+To use only TX or only RX channel, after Serial.begin(), one of the following commands will disable the TX or RX channels (for Serial1, use UCSR1B instead) - Note that this works on any hardware serial port from any AVR released prior to the new architecture, with *very* few exceptions. (off the top of my head, some very early ATmegas don't have the 0 in the register names for their only USART, and the ATtiny87/167, because it doesn't have a USART, it has a fancypants LIN thing that makes a killer UART (no S - it doesn't support the rarely used synchronous mode, nor can you turn it into an SPI module like you can a normal USART) if you turn off all the LIN stuff)
 ```
 UCSR0B &=~(1<<TXEN0); // disable TX
 UCSR0B &=~(1<<RXEN0); // disable RX
 ```

 ### Overclocking
-Experience has shown that the ATtiny x41-family, operating at 5v and room temperature, will typically function at 20 MHz at 5v and room temperature without issue, although this is outside of the manufacturer's specification.
+Experience has shown that the ATtiny x41-family, operating at 5v and room temperature, will typically function at 20 MHz without issue, although this is outside of the manufacturer's specification.
+The internal oscillator can also be cranked up to 16 MHz as noted above!

 ### Weird I/O-pin related features
 There are a few strange features relating to the GPIO pins on the ATtiny x41 family which are found only in a small number of other parts released around the same time.